veepee-oss/Vp.FSharp.Sql/README.md

 open Vp.FSharp.Sql

-/// Return SQLite DB Null value if the option is None, otherwise the underlying wrapped in Some. let ifNone toDbValue = NullDbValue.ifNone toDbValue SqliteDbValue.Null
+/// Return SQLite DB Null value if the given option is None, otherwise the underlying wrapped in Some. let ifNone toDbValue = NullDbValue.ifNone toDbValue SqliteDbValue.Null

 /// Return SQLite DB Null value if the option is Error, otherwise the underlying wrapped in Ok.